API Usage

 belonging to the currently logged-in user.
 Like the nftModels

-query, you can also filter this query as needed (by particular NFTModel
+query, you can also this query as needed (by particular NFTModel

 's, for example).